rob-myers/the-last-redoubt/media/symbols-png-staging/README.md

 1. Copy the resulting file to `/static/assets/symbol/foo.png`.

+   > ℹ️ for full geomorph pngs, we only import it into the hull symbol e.g. `103--hull.svg`

 1. Create `/static/assets/symbol/foo.svg` in Boxy SVG.

 1. Use `/static/assets/symbol/foo.png` as background i.e. Image inside folder (SvgGroupElement) named "background".